-Walt Disney World Resort Update for September 5-11, 2017by Alan S. Dalinka, contributing writer
+Walt Disney World Resort Update for September 5-11, 2017by Alan S. Dalinka, staff writer

 Walt Disney World Resort Update for September 5–11, 2017